domosekai/domosekai.github.io/sstp/index.md

   *Requiring iOS 12+*

-- **Easy Import** *SoftEther Only*
+- **Easy Import and Export**

-  Reading connection settings from SoftEther Client Manager is a piece of cake.
+  Not only from SSTP Connect, reading connection settings from SoftEther Client Manager is also a piece of cake.

 - **Routing**